We are each unique, but who we are is influenced by those who went before us.

 short a distance, they thought they’d never see their families again.

-They had 9 children (photograph)
+They had 9 children

-Martinus was stricken with Tuberculosis early on and died at age 57 in 1947.
+with Tuberculosis early on and died at age 57 in 1947.
 They

 lived through two world wars, through illness, losing a child (see inset in photo above), and many hardships.
 I